gorkhadev/gorkha.dev/syllabus/ruby/section-two/naming-conventions.md

 some_method1
 ```

+{% include util/quote.html
+    quote="Using a number against a variable name in an argument list can subdue the importance of the order.
+    If it is important that one is first and onother is really the second one, then accentuate that by using 'name_1, name_2' becuase it is important that the first name is first."
+    quote_by="Victor Goff"
+%}

 ### One Class per File

 Aim to have just a single class/module per source file.
-Name the file name as the class/module, but replacing
+Name the file name as the class/module, but replacing CamelCase with Snake_Case.
-CamelCase with snake_case.

 ### Appropriate suffix for method names

-#### Question mark to method returning boolean value
+#### Question mark for method returning boolean value

-The names of predicate methods (methods that return a boolean value) should end in a question mark (`?`) (i.e.
+The names of predicate methods (methods that return a boolean value) should end in a question mark (`?`), i.e., `Array#empty?`).
-Array#empty?).
-Methods that don’t return a boolean, shouldn’t end in a question mark.
+Methods that do not return a boolean, should not end in a question mark.

 ```ruby
 # bad